What Started Paraben Paranoia?

-ANSWER: Almost 14 years ago, a group of fear-mongering environmental activist groups intentionally misinterpreted a flawed study and the media sensationalized the inaccurate information.
+ANSWER: 15 years ago, a group of fear-mongering environmental activist groups intentionally misinterpreted a flawed study and the media has sensationalized the inaccurate information ever since.

 Without preservatives, cosmetics would have a very short shelf life and would need to be stored under refrigeration.